DefactoSoftware/elearningtoolkit/README.md

 partially in markdown and partially in YAML frontmatter.
 You can edit these to see what happens (but create a new branch when pushing to origin).
 Images and videos are found in source/images, placing files there and referring to them in the frontmatter does the trick.
 But only if that specific lay-out uses images of course :)

+## SCORM support:
+1. Build your project using `middleman build`.
+2. Use `scorm create build` to generate the necessary SCORM files.
+3. Go to `/build` and add all resources to `imsmanifest.xml` (see `sample.imsmanifest.xml` for what you should include and syntax)
+4. run `scorm bundle` in the build folder.
+5. locate `build.zip` in your build folder, there you go.